Inside Rubies & Sapphires

 Un-disolved rutile silk in Ceylon Sapphire

 Apart from their natural beauty, inclusions serve many purposes to those who handle gems.
-Once a ruby or sapphire is un-earthed, it is cleaned and sometimes coated with an oil to examine the inclusions.
-As high temperature heat-treatment can have a great affect on the gem’s inclusions, it is important for the heat-treater to know if there are any inclusions within the gem, which could cause it to fracture or explode when heated.
+Once a ruby or sapphire is unearthed, it is cleaned and sometimes coated with an oil to examine the inclusions.
+As high temperature heat-treatment can have a great effect on the gem’s inclusions, it is important for the heat-treater to know if there are any inclusions within the gem, which could cause it to fracture or explode when heated.
 Any inclusions, which could cause problems during heating, are removed by grinding.
 There are also inclusions, which cannot be removed because they run too deep into the stone.
 These can include large crystal inclusions or natural fractures.
 Other inclusions may not be removed because they are small or unobtrusive.

-Inclusions can also play a major roll in the improvement of a rubies or sapphires.
+Inclusions can also play a major role in the improvement of a rubies or sapphires.
 One classic example of this has to be rutile ‘silk’.
-Tiny rutile needles sometimes form within the ruby or sapphire host crystal intersecting at 60 and 120 degrees.
-To the naked eye they can give the stone a sleepy appearance.
+Tiny rutile needles sometimes form within the ruby or sapphire host crystal, intersecting at 60 and 120 degrees.
+To the naked eye, they can give the stone a sleepy appearance.
 When the gem is cabochon cut and contains enough silk, with the correct orientation of the crystal, the cut stone will display a 6-rayed star.
 Rutile silk can also play a part in heat-treatment of rubies and sapphires.
 As part of its composition, rutile contains titanium oxide (TiO2).
-If the correct parameters are used in the heating process the titanium oxide along with other impurities will produce a blue colour.
+If the correct parameters are used in the heating process, the titanium oxide along with other impurities will produce a blue colour.
 An example of this is the Geuda sapphire from Sri Lanka.

 Un-disolved rutile silk in Madagascan Pink Sapphire